bsiggelkow/burp/README.md

 * couchbase - Couchbase (v2.5.1)

 ## Setting up the datastore
+This branch uses MariaDB as a backing datastore.
+MariaDB is an open-source fork of Oracle's MySQL database (sans Oracle corporate baggage) and is a drop-in replacement for MySQL.

+To install MariaDB, follow the installation instructions for your operating systems found on the MariaDB website.

-This master branch simply uses SQLite as a backing datastore.
-SQLite stores the datbase in a simple file.
-Run the following commands to create the test and development databases.
+Once the database server is installed and running, un the following commands to create the test and development databases.

 ```
 rake db:create